Y4ZK4Y/y4zk4y/README.md

 ### About me
 - **Software engineering student** who works in **cybersecurity**
-- Engineering background, always curious about how things work
 - Currently learning **C++** as an elaborate way to test my patience

 I'm down to talk about security, cool stuff or whatever random thing you're passionate about.